 Notes

 - Quiche can be frozen either baked or unbaked.
 To freeze baked: After baking, place the sheet pan and quiche in the freezer and freeze until solid.
 Wrap the quiche with plastic wrap, then aluminum foil.
 A freezer-safe plastic bag can also be used for more protection.
 Freeze the baked quiche for up to two months.
-When ready to serve, bake from frozen at 350 until heated through.
-To freeze unbaked: place the assembled quiche on a sheet pan and carefully place in the freezer for several hours until firm.
+When ready to serve, bake from frozen at 350°F until heated through.
+To freeze unbaked: place the assembled quiche on a sheet pan and carefully place it in the freezer for several hours until firm.
 Wrap the frozen quiche with plastic wrap and then aluminum foil and seal well.
 The foil-wrapped quiche can also be placed in a freezer-safe zipper-top bag for extra protection.
 Freeze for up to one month.
 When ready to serve, bake from frozen, allowing an additional 10-20 minutes.